GoogleChromeLabs/bubblewrap/packages/cli/README.md

 |queryParameterName|string|The query parameter name used to attach the first run information to the `start-url`.|

 ### AlphaDependencies

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |enabled|boolean|false|When set to `true` enables the application to use an alpha version of [`android-browser-helper`](https://github.com/GoogleChrome/android-browser-helper).|

 ### SigningKeyInfo

+Information on filesystem location and alias used to sign the Android application.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |path|string|true|Path to the keystore file in the local filesystem|
 |alias|string|true|Alias for the key used to sign the application in the keystore|

 ### Fingerprint

+Information on the signature fingerprints for the application.
+Use to generate the `assetlinks.json` file and managed by the `fingerprint` command.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |value|string|true|The SHA-256 value for the fingerprint.|